Girl seriously injured in shooting was 'innocent victim,' police say

 The incident occurred shortly before 10 p.m. in the 1000 block of 10th Street at Tamarind Avenue.
 The scene was less than 2 miles west of the Fourth on Flagler, where fireworks finished around 9:30 p.m.

-Jachles said suspects were looking for someone else, and they fled down the alleyway between Ninth Street and 10th Street.
+Jachles said a suspect or suspects were looking for someone else, and fled down the alleyway between Ninth Street and 10th Street.

 .